Kids and Gun Safety [How To Talk To Children About Guns]

 3. Aimed at target and shot when ready

-As soon as he was out of bullets, Ted very carefully took the gun out of my son’s hands, reloaded it for him and let him try again.
-We all took our turns and then reviewed the Ten Commandments one more time (he also gave us a written test).
+As soon as he was out of bullets, Ted very carefully took the gun out of my son’s hands, reloaded it for him, and let him try again.
+We all took our turns and then reviewed the Ten Rules of Gun Safety one more time (he also gave us a written test).

 Again, with so many mass shootings today, it’s hard for people not to hate guns.
 Instead, they should be used to defend yourself and for hunting.
 Not to kill 17 kids.
 Ideally, a child shouldn’t fear guns or become nervous around them, as this can only result in accidents or fatalities.